|

 Pet Aspect:

-entertain their owners with their antics.
-Most Nanday Conures are
+will entertain their owners with their antics.
+Most Nanday

-very outgoing and will go to strangers if they were properly
+Conures are very outgoing and will go to strangers if they were

-petted and will gladly accept an invitation to be stroked.
-This is
+being petted and will gladly accept an invitation to be stroked.

-done by lowering their head and ruffling up their feathers.
-They
+This is done by lowering their head and ruffling up their

-can spend lots of time on their owner’s shoulders, but don’t expect
+feathers.
+They can spend lots of time on their owner’s shoulders,

-them to keep still.
-They usually climb about their owner’s shirt
+but don’t expect them to keep still.
+They usually climb about

 Tricks: